kavinkumar24/Git/README.md

 - all the commits history are stored in a format of stack
 - we just need to maintain a order while during pop

+## Reversed Linked List Structure
+- all the records in the `reflog` is stored in this reversed linked list
+- Last action be in front

+## Directed Acyclic graph
+- it does not contains any cycle
+- Topological sorted
 # Overview of this Repository

 ## task-1